 Living in a tropical country, it is normal for us, Filipinos, to dream of experiencing winter.
-It’s also the only season I haven’t experience too so along with my cousins we booked a winter sonata getaway to Seoul, South Korea.
-Our travel date is at the first week of March which is the last days of winter (also somehow warmer na).
+It’s also the only season I haven’t experience too, so along with my cousins, we booked a winter sonata getaway to Seoul, South Korea.
+Our travel date is in the first week of March (Feb.28 – Mar 5, 2019), which is the last days of winter (also somehow warmer na).
 We considered our parents who’ll be traveling with us.
-They’re not really good with the cold.
+They’re not good with the cold.

 P.S.
 We are 15 people in the group consisting of three families.
-Imagine the challenge of DIY-ing this trip.
+Imagine the challenge of making a Seoul DIY Itinerary.
 May God guide us.
 HAHA

 Seoul, South Korea

-Seoul is the capital of South Korea and today’s one top destination of most Filipinos, you know, since the kdrama/kpop/kbeauty fever epidemic.
-It’s also the largest metropolis of South Korea that you’ll be needing more than 5 days to explore almost all the districts of this city.
+Seoul is the capital of South Korea and today’s one top destination of most Filipinos, you know, since the K-drama, K-pop, K-beauty fever epidemic.
+It’s also the largest metropolis of South Korea that you’ll be needing more than five days to explore almost all the districts of this city.

 Seoul is my second favorite Asian city, closely competing next to Tokyo.
-It is just because I love beautiful things and Seoul seems to love beauty in all aspect so much.
-Let’s also add the culture, people and food into the equation.
+It is just because I love beautiful things, and Seoul seems to adore the beauty in all aspects so much.
+Let’s also add the culture, people, and food into the equation.
 And also, it’s a little cheaper here than in Tokyo.

-There are numerous airlines (PAL, CebPac, AirAsia, Jeju Air) that offer direct flight from Manila to Incheon.
+There are numerous airlines – PAL, CebPac, AirAsia, Jeju Air – that offer a direct flight from Manila to Incheon.
 I copped a Cebu Pacific MNL-ICN flight for P8,000 for my family.
-It’s a little pricey but seat sales less than P5,000 is rare for 5 seats so we settled on that since travel date also is just 4 months away.
+It’s a little pricey, but seat sales less than P5,000 is rare for five seats, so we settled on that since the travel date also is just four months away.

-South Korea is not visa-free for us Filipinos so before our trip we need to apply for one.
+South Korea is not visa-free for us Filipinos, so before our trip, we need to apply for one.
 Just like Japan, South Korea is not anymore accepting individual visa processing.
-All visa will be processed only through the 35 accredited travel agencies.
+All visas will be processed only through their accredited travel agencies.

 We went to Reli Travel and Tours Agency in SM Megamall for our visa processing a month before our travel date.
-This is not recommended!
-Due to the number of application, they advised to apply 2 month before with prepared documents.
-Regular visa handling is P700 but we got ours only at P450 at the travel expo.
-All you have to know regarding visa application is here.
+One month is not recommended now due to the number of applications.
+They advised applying two months before with prepared documents.
+Regular visa handling is P700, but we got ours only at P450 at the travel expo.

 7:10 PM – Flight to Incheon